• Skip to primary navigation

 Domestic Violence and Personality Disorders

-In the U.S. about 10 percent of the population suffers from some type of personality disorder.
-This percentage, according to the journal Innovations in Clinical Neuroscience has remained consistent over time.
-Of course not everyone with a personality disorder will behave violently, but statistics demonstrate that people with certain types of personality disorders like borderline personality disorder, obsessive-compulsive personality disorder, and narcissistic personality disorder have a higher tendency to commit domestic violence, particularly when other risk factors are involved such as substance abuse.
+In the U.S., about 10 percent of the population suffers from some type of personality disorder.
+This percentage, according to the journal Innovations in Clinical Neuroscience, has remained consistent over time.
+Of course, not everyone with a personality disorder will behave violently, but statistics suggest that people with certain types of personality disorders like borderline personality disorder, obsessive-compulsive personality disorder, and narcissistic personality disorder may have a higher tendency to commit domestic violence, particularly when other risk factors are involved such as substance abuse.

 The Effect of Personality Disorders on Relationships